Introduction to Azure managed disks

 Simple and scalable VM deployment

-Managed Disks will allow you to create up to 10,000 VM disks in a subscription, which will enable you to create thousands of VMs in a single subscription.
-This feature also further increases the scalability of Virtual Machine Scale Sets (VMSS) by allowing you to create up to a thousand VMs in a VMSS using a Marketplace image.
+Using managed disks, you can create up to 50,000 VM disks of a type in a subscription per region, allowing you to create thousands of VMs in a single subscription.
+This feature also further increases the scalability of virtual machine scale sets by allowing you to create up to 1,000 VMs in a virtual machine scale set using a Marketplace image.

-Managed Disks provides better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
-It does this by automatically placing the disks in different storage scale units (stamps).
+Managed disks are integrated with availability sets to ensure that the disks of VMs in an availability set are sufficiently isolated from each other to avoid a single point of failure.
+Disks are automatically placed in different storage scale units (stamps).
 If a stamp fails due to hardware or software failure, only the VM instances with disks on those stamps fail.
 For example, let's say you have an application running on five VMs, and the VMs are in an Availability Set.
 The disks for those VMs won't all be stored in the same stamp, so if one stamp goes down, the other instances of the application continue to run.

 Granular access control